sjinks/wp-two-factor-auth/readme.txt

 == Description ==

 Add extra security to your WordPress login with this two factor auth.
-Users will be prompted with a page to enter a code that was emailed to them.
+Users trying to login will be prompted with a page to enter a code that was emailed to them.

 XMLRPC users will not be affected, this is just for the login to admin pages.

 == Installation ==